amnapervez8910/online-voting-system/README.md

-# 🗳️ online Voting System
+# 🗳️ Online Voting System

 A desktop-based **Online Voting System** developed using **Java Swing** and **Oracle Database** as an Object Oriented Programming project.
 The system provides a user-friendly interface for voter registration, login, vote casting, and voter information management.